-Meningococcal disease can spread from one person to another through small droplets of saliva that are expelled into the air when an infected person coughs or sneezes.
-The bacteria can also be passed through contact with objects the infected person has touched, such as a door handle or other surface.
-The bacteria can also be passed through kissing, or sharing a drinking glass or eating utensil with an infected person.
+Meningococcal disease spreads from person to person through small droplets of saliva expelled into the air when an infected person coughs or sneezes.
+The bacteria is usually passed through close contact with an infected person, especially through kissing or sharing a drinking glass or eating utensil.

 Meningococcal disease is more likely to occur in babies younger than 1 year, in young people ages 16 to 23 years, in anyone with a weak immune system, and in anyone exposed to an outbreak of the disease.

 Menveo works by exposing you to a small dose of the bacteria or a protein from the bacteria, which causes your body to develop immunity to the disease.
-Menveo contains four of the most common types of meningococcal bacteria (serogroups A, C, W, and Y).
+Menveo contains four of the most common types of meningococcal bacteria (serogroups A, C, Y, and W-135).

 Like any vaccine, Menveo may not provide protection from disease in every person.

 You should not receive Menveo if you have ever had an allergic reaction to a meningococcal or diphtheria vaccine.

 You should not receive a booster vaccine if you had a life threatening allergic reaction after the first shot.

 You may not be able to receive Menveo if you've ever had an allergic reaction to a meningococcal, diphtheria, or tetanus vaccine.

 Menveo may need to be postponed or not given at all if you have:

 a severe illness with a fever or any type of infection;